 I hope the Principles can be used to develop a broader debate about Australian payments industry governance.
 I do not mean to suggest that today's conference is not valuable - unquestionably it is.
 But our current process raises a question in my mind, relating back to the certainty and legitimacy principles mentioned above.
 The question is this: who really owns the governance framework?
-RBA rightly asserts responsibility for public policy objectives in the payment system, together with an oversight and if necessary, enforcement responsibility.
-But is it, to borrow the British phrase, "driving payments forward"?
-The Wallis Committee in 1997 got rather close to suggesting this for the proposed Payment Systems Board.
+The Reserve Bank of Australia (RBA) rightly asserts responsibility for public policy objectives in the payments system, together with an oversight and, if necessary, enforcement responsibility.
+But is it, to borrow the British phrase, 'driving payments forward'?
+The Wallis Committee in 1997 got rather close to suggesting this for the proposed Payments System Board (PSB).
 But the PSB itself has, if I may say with due respect, sensibly recognised the great difficulty in a government regulator taking up such a role.
 In a 2006 speech, Dr Lowe said: